thomase1234/esphome-fake-xemex-csmb/README.md

 ## Unexplicable behaviour

 - I couldn't influence the Wallbox by playing around with CT1.
 This I cannot explain.
-The real Xemex CSMB only used CT1 as far as my Modbus client showed.
+The real Xemex CSMB only uses CT1 as far as my [fake Modbus client](https://github.com/thomase1234/esphome-modbus-client-xemex-csmb) showed.
 - I could influence the charge speed by playing with the Current in CT3.
   That's strange, as my installation is supposed to use the measurements from CT1.